arenaxr/arena-docs/content/user-security/user-presence.md

 ## Screen Sharing

 ![](../../assets/img/icons/screen-on.png){:height="32px" width="32px"}
-When you click and accept the screenshare icon and popup, it will ask for the object name/id of the object you want to screen share on (defaulted to an object with object_id: `screenshare`, which is dynamically created if it doesn't exist already).
+When you click and accept the screenshare icon and popup, it will ask for the object name/ID of the object you want to screen share on (defaulted to an object with `object_id`: `screenshare`, which is dynamically created if it doesn't exist already).

-- If you choose the name/id of an already existing object in a scene, it will set the texture of that existing object to be your screen.
+- If you choose the name/ID of an already existing object in a scene, it will set the texture of that existing object to be your screen.
-- If you choose an object that does not exist in a scene, it will spawn a new screen sharing plane with your chosen object_id.
-This object is not sent through MQTT bus but is still created for all clients.
+- If you choose an object that does not exist in a scene, it will spawn a new screen sharing plane with your chosen `object_id`.
+This object is not sent through the MQTT bus but is still created for all clients.
-- Once you have selected your object name, it will open a new tab that allows you to choose which screen you want to share, and ARENA will automatically place that screen onto the object with an object_id you specified.
+- Once you have selected your object name, it will open a new tab that allows you to choose which screen you want to share, and ARENA will automatically place that screen onto the object with an `object_id` you specified.
 - You can do whatever you want the object you’re screen sharing on as if it were a normal arena object (change size, shape, attach children, etc).
-This also applies to the object `screenshare`; its just a standard ARENA object with object_id: `screenshare`!
+This also applies to the object `screenshare`; it's just a standard ARENA object with `object_id`: `screenshare`!
 - When an object is dynamically created with the screen share button, it won't go away after you stop screen sharing.
 It will only go away if you refresh the page.

 ## Vive (laser) controls

 {% include alert type="danger" title="Out of Date" content="We have some support for VR Vive hand controls in the ARENA, but these instructions may be out of date." %}

 We've noticed the controllers don't show up in the scene unless they both **and EVERYTHING else for SteamVR** are all working (headset, lighthouses).
-And sometimes you have to restart SteamVR for hand controllers to show up in the scene; even though SteamVR shows them as being working/on/available/etc., it's possible to open VR mode in an Arena scene and be missing the hand controls.
+And sometimes you have to restart SteamVR for hand controllers to show up in the scene; even though SteamVR shows them as being working/on/available/etc. It's possible to open VR mode in an ARENA scene and be missing the hand controls.

 By default we use A-Frame `laser-controls` which default to showing Valve Index controller 3D models (gray, circular), even if we are using (equivalent) Vive controllers (black, paddle shaped, not included in the list of controllers known to A-Frame).